 Here are some very important precautions besides the plain old “use genuine accessories” that I think is necessary to bear in mind.

-There's a reason why Apple is almost always the first to release an accessory for its iOS devices including iPhones, iPads and iPods.
+There’s a reason why Apple is almost always the first to release an accessory for its iOS devices including iPhone, iPad, and iPod.
 One of the key things that a company as large as Apple focuses on is security – both digital and physical.